 Congratulations on deciding to continue your learning!
-We are happy to share this study packet on geometry, focusing on two-dimensional shapes and the measurement of area.
+We are happy to share this study packet on making sense of expressions, equations, inequalities.
 We hope that these materials are helpful in your efforts to earn your high school equivalency diploma.
 This group of math study packets will cover mathematics topics that we see on high school equivalency exams.
 If you study these topics carefully, while also practicing other math skills, you will increase your chances of passing the exam.